MikeNzmbh/Central-Books/docs/PRODUCT_BRIEF.md

 ## The Control Tower Concept

 Most accounting software shows you *data*.
-Central Books shows you *what to do*.
+Clover Books shows you *what to do*.

 **Mental load reduction through automation**: